 Restricted occupations for foreigners

-There are specific jobs that are prohibited to foreigners and are reserved for Thai nationals.
-However, for some jobs, there are certain requirements that foreigners must meet to apply for a particular employment opportunity.
+Certain occupations are prohibited to foreigners and reserved for Thai citizens only.
+There are also certain requirements that foreigners must meet to apply for a particular employment opportunity.

-- Occupations that are strictly prohibited to foreigners
+- Occupations that are strictly prohibited for foreigners

 - Prohibited occupations for foreigners with the condition that foreigners are allowed to work under international agreements or obligations to which Thailand is bound under the provisions of law